epinio/docs/src/howtos/install_epinio_on_k3s.md

 ### Install K3s

-Follow the [instructions](https://k3s.io/) to install k3s on your system.
+Follow the [instructions](https://k3s.io/) to install K3s on your system.

-Default options given by the k3s versions mentioned just above were used.
+The K3s versions used in this how-to are the ones mentioned just above, with all the options set by default.

 ### Install Epinio on the Cluster